 June: Flanders, Belgium

 The region of Flanders in Belgium is probably one of my favourite parts of Europe.
 And although I’m visiting it at all times of the year, June could definitely be a great time to travel there.
 Weather is going to be good, it is when many festivals are happening and when you can enjoy in some of its beautiful nature, as well.
-Flanders has something for everyone, form great beers (probably each village has its own local beer), delicious chocolates, to some amazing architecture and fantastic art.
-You can visit only one town, or do a little tour starting from Brussels, and go to Leuven, Antwerp, Mechelen, Bruges, Ghent or Ypres then.
+Flanders has something for everyone, from great beers (probably each village has its own local beer), delicious chocolates, to some amazing architecture and fantastic art.
+You can visit only one town, or do a little tour starting from Brussels, and go to Leuven, Antwerp, Mechelen, Bruges, Ghent or Ypres.
 There is so much to do and see in Flanders, you could actually spend the whole month of June there.

 Top place to visit: Mechelen is gorgeous, but still a bit of a hidden gem

 Although there are so many beautiful Dutch cities you should visit, Rotterdam is definitely one of my favourites.
 The second biggest town in the Netherlands is home to some great street art, fantastic modern architecture and a lovely foodie scene.
 Visit it during the summer months, so you can enjoy in some of the outdoor activities, go on a boat tour and just enjoy in a great vibe Rotterdam has.